iiAku/kolibri-frontend/documentation/index.md

 A stability fee is applied to borrowed `KUSD`.
 It is accrued in terms of `KUSD`.
 It is percentage based fee applied to all outstanding `KUSD` (borrowed `KUSD` + stability fee)).
 Interest is assesses every minute (about every block on the Tezos chain).
 The stability fee is adjusted via governance to increase or decrease the incentives to borrow or repay `KUSD` if the asset loses a peg.

-Negative stability fees are not supported in Kollibri but may be added via a contract upgrade.
+Negative stability fees are not supported in Kolibri but may be added via a contract upgrade.

 ### Collateralization Ratio